Phuket Villas and Houses For Sale Information

 Phuket Villa Supply:

-Prior to 2004, the villa market had total stock of approximately 220 units.
-From 2004 onwards, both the supply of and the demand for villas grew significantly because of the expanding tourist market in Phuket and the accelerating regional economy.
-However, the villa market was affected by the global financial crisis of 2008 and, although prices did not fall, the potential buyers started to reconsider their financial position which led to a decrease in demand.
-Additionally, developers faced financial difficulties resulting in the postponement or suspension of a number of projects.
-Consequently, the number of villa completion slowed down.
+Before 2004, Phuket villa market used to be small with a total stock of approximately 200 units.
+After that, both the supply of and the demand for villas grew significantly because of the expanding tourist market in Phuket and the accelerating regional economy.
+However, the villa market was affected by the global financial crisis of 2008 and, although prices did not fall, potential buyers started to reconsider their financial position which led to a decrease in demand.
+Consequently, the number of villa completions had slowed down from 2008 until the year 2014 when we started to see more villa completions.

 Phuket Villa Market Summary: